mtib/mtib.github.io/_posts/2020-10-05-initial-commit.md

 slug: initial commit
 ---

 This is mostly just here for the pun.
-I, however, have to admit that I'm deceived[^2] you[^1], as this is far from the initial commit of this blog.
+I, however, have to admit that I have deceived[^2] you[^1], as this is far from the initial commit of this blog.
 Turns out setting up jekyll is much more painful than I thought.
 I also took upwards of 8 hours just to get github to hand out a certificate for [blog.mtib.dev](https://blog.mtib.dev), though I really appreciate Github-Pages still to be a thing.

 ---
 {: data-content="committing"}